-Remodeling a bathroom can seem like a simple enough job, so many people get the idea of doing it themselves.
-With so many DIY shows and inspiration out there, it’s easy for a first time renovator to become disillusioned and tackle a project far too advanced for them.
-Obvious design flaws, code violations, and results that show a clear lack of skill are some of the biggest dangers of going about this project in the wrong way.
+DIY bathroom renovation can seem like a simple enough job, so many people get the idea of doing it themselves.
+With so many DIY shows and inspiration out there, it’s easy for a first-time bathroom renovator to become disillusioned and tackle a project far too advanced for them.
+Obvious design flaws, code violations, and other bathroom design mistakes that show a clear lack of skill are some of the biggest dangers of going about this project in the wrong way.
 Here are some things that can be prevented by calling in the professionals:

 Bad Bathroom Design